ColinPitrat/caprice32/README.md

   * https://github.com/egrath/caprice32-mod
   * https://github.com/burzumishi/caprice32wx

 So why create another one ?
-All these repositories are highly inactive but more than that, in my opinion, they took a wrong direction.
-Some added dependencies (wxWidget, GTK) without really adding features.
-Two imported the code but did not do any update.
+All these repositories are highly inactive.
+The ones that touched the code added dependencies (wxWidget, GTK) without really adding features.